Small Talk is a photography collective comprised of seven women. The collective formed at the initiative of Kristy Hruska in Portland, Oregon in 2015.

-I am a seer.
-The breadth and depth of what I see and take in frequently overwhelms me.
-Photography allows me the opportunity to reflect, study and organize fragments of my experiences in order to make sense of the world and my role in it.
+Briana is a seer, often overwhelmed by the breadth and depth of what she sees and takes in.
+Photography allows her the opportunity to reflect, study and organize fragments of her experiences in order to make sense of the world and her role in it.

-My work is created intuitively, often bringing up aspects of my subconscious that are asking to be considered, understood and healed.
-In this way, my creativity has escorted me through a process of spiritual awakening, or a series of significant shifts in consciousness.
+Briana's work is created intuitively, often bringing up aspects of her subconscious that are asking to be considered, understood and healed.
+In this way, her creativity has escorted her through a process of spiritual awakening, or a series of significant shifts in consciousness.

 A gypsy at heart, she travels as often as possible in order to continue challenging how she sees the world and what she is able to discover with her camera.